LorenzoPichetti/SbatchMan/docs/learn/configuration.md

 You can use `{var}` wildcards in configuration names and parameter values.
 All combinations (cartesian product) of variable values will be generated.

+> **IMPORTANT NOTE:** relative paths will be relative to the directory where the `sbatchman configure` command is run.

 #### YAML Syntax

 Each cluster block must contain a `scheduler` and a `configs` section.
 You can also specify a `default_conf` section to set default parameters for all configurations within that cluster.